Expert Insight

 • In QLD, our engineers and designers have been supporting the QLD Department of Transport and Main Roads – South Coast District, since 2020, through a series of sustained Disaster Activations for Events 21C, 21J, 22A and 22F.
 The team’s work has helped communities reconnect and recover from disasters.

-• Northlink WA Stage 3, Forrestfield Airport Link, Kwinana Freeway Project, Kumina Mine and Haul Road Waterways Assessment, Bunbury Outer Ring Road, Nyindighu Transport Options Baseline Hydrological Study and Roy Hill Iron Ore Rail Bridge and Infrastructure, in Western Australia.
+• Northlink WA Stage 3, Forrestfield Airport Link, Kwinana Freeway Project, Kumina Mine and Haul Road Waterways Assessment, Bunbury Outer Ring Road, Nyindighu Transport Options Baseline Hydrological Study and Roy Hill Iron Ore Rail Bridge and Infrastructure.

-• Sydney Metro Tunnels and Station Excavation, Horsley Drive Upgrade, M12 Motorway Central, Country Rail Network Washaway Assessments, Bonalbo Flood Study and Risk Management Plan, Urbenville and Woodenbong Flood Studies, Parramatta Square Flood Assessment and Evacuation Plan, WestConnex 3B Temporary Works and Murray Irrigation Hydraulic Investigation in NSW.
+• Sydney Metro Tunnels and Station Excavation, Horsley Drive Upgrade, M12 Motorway Central, Country Rail Network Washaway Assessments, Bonalbo Flood Study and Risk Management Plan, Urbenville and Woodenbong Flood Studies, Parramatta Square Flood Assessment and Evacuation Plan, WestConnex 3B Temporary Works and Murray Irrigation Hydraulic Investigation.

-• Fortitude Valley State Secondary College, Brisbane City Council Footbridge Replacement, Nebo Rail Maintenance Facility in QLD.
+• Fortitude Valley State Secondary College, Brisbane City Council Footbridge Replacement, Nebo Rail Maintenance Facility.

-• New Avon River Bridge in Victoria, Hallam North and Heatherton Road Upgrade and Hoppers Road Upgrade in Victoria.
+New Avon River Bridge, Hallam North and Heatherton Road Upgrade and Hoppers Road Upgrade.

 Sources: Insurance Council of Australia – Media Release, 2022 Flood Now Third Costliest Natural Disaster Eve, June 2022 and World Metrological Organisation – Climate Change Leads To More Extreme Weather, August 2021.